coderschool/canvas_game_starter/README.md

 - [ ] I have at least three code reviews from others.
 - [x] The user can move their character with the arrow keys.
 - [x] The user can see a monster.
-- [ ] The monster is placed at a random location within the game boundaries.
+- [x] The monster is placed at a random location within the game boundaries.
 - [x] The user can catch a monster by moving their character to the same location as a monster.
-- [ ] When the user catches a monster, a new monster is placed randomly upon the screen.
+- [x] When the user catches a monster, a new monster is placed randomly upon the screen.
-- [ ] The user can see the numbers of monsters she has caught.
+- [x] The user can see the numbers of monsters she has caught.
 Every time she catches a monster, the number should increment by one.
-- [ ] The game ends when the user has caught 20 monsters.
+- [x] The game ends when the user has caught 10 monsters.
 The total time elapsed is displayed upon game completion, in seconds.
-- [ ] The user can access this game from the internet (e.g. using Netlify).
+- [x] The user can access this game from the internet (e.g. using Netlify).
 - [ ] The code has been reviewed by at least one other person, using Pull Requests on GitHub.

 ## Optional User Stories

-- [ ] Custom styling: the developer has replaced the images for the main character, monster, and background with something of her choice.
+- [x] Custom styling: the developer has replaced the images for the main character, monster, and background with something of her choice.
-- [ ] The user cannot move her character off the screen.
+- [x] The user cannot move her character off the screen.
-- [ ] The user sees a few different types of monster each time a new monster is spawned.
+- [x] The user sees a few different types of monster each time a new monster is spawned.
 - [ ] The monster moves around on its own each frame, and the user must chase it.
-- [ ] The map has "obstacles", such as trees, which block the user from moving through the space occupied by the obstacle.
+- [x] The map has "obstacles", such as trees,
+- [ ] obstacles should block the user from moving through the space occupied by the obstacle.
 - [ ] The user can hear sound effects upon movement and upon catching a monster.
 - [ ] The user hears background music during the game.
-- [ ] The user can see their high score.
+- [x] The user can see their high score.

 The following **additional** features are implemented:

-* [x] List anything else that you can get done to improve the page!
+- [x] A boom moves around on its own each frame, and the user must avoid it.
+- [x] The user got a number of lives to play, and will decrease if the zoombie catch a boom, "you lose" will be shown if life = 0.

 ## Time Spent and Lessons Learned

-Time spent: **X** hours spent in total.
+Time spent: a life :v spent in total.

-Describe any challenges encountered while building the app.
+Challenge:

+- To do list after making this game
+[ ] spend time to do canvas tutorial
+[ ] dig more in game app process

+- What I learn during making this game
+[ ] More about canvas
+[ ] Making timer count up
+[ ] Making an object move around

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2019] [Huong]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.